oracle/adaptivemm/README.md

 adaptivemm will sample system state and how aggressively it will tune watermark scale factor.

-In simplest form, mempoptimizer can be started with:
+In simplest form, adaptivemmd can be started with:

 	$ adaptivemmd